Melissa

 SKUUUUUUUNK!!!

 Oh, the horror!
 The stench was overwhelming!
-The first thing that came to mind was tomato juice, but being a household that doesn’t like tomatoes, I had to start calling around to the skunkneighbors.
+The first thing that came to mind was tomato juice, but being a household that doesn’t like tomatoes, I had to start calling around to the neighbors.
 Of course, that alerted them to the fact that WE were to blame for the horrible smell that was very quickly spreading in the neighborhood!

 Anyway, all the internet sites said that tomato juice doesn’t really work.
 So in addition to several shampoos, we tried the hydrogen peroxide, baking soda and dishwashing liquid solution that everyone recommended.
 Nope.
 All the “experts” were WRONG!!!